Dermatitis

 Inflammation of the skin, typically characterized by itchiness, redness and a rash.

-Atopic dermatitis usually first presents in infancy, and can affect 1 in 5 children.
-Any age can be affected however, with an estimated 1 in 10 adults having atopic dermatitis.
-It is non contagious and can present as Acute or chronic.
+Atopic Dermatitis (also known as Eczema) usually first presents in infancy and can affect 1 in 5 children.
+Any age can be affected however, with an estimated 1 in 10 adults having Atopic Dermatitis.
+It is non- contagious skin disease and can present as acute or chronic.

 Causes